 This course follows MATH 336 and introduces the mathematical theory of statistics.
 Topics include sampling distributions, order statistics, point estimation, maximum likelihood estimation, methods for comparing estimators, interval estimation, moment generating functions, bivariate transformations, likelihood ratio tests and hypothesis testing.
 Computer simulations will accompany and corroborate many of the theoretical results.
 Course methods often will be applied to real data sets.
 Prerequisite: MATH 336.
 Offered every other spring.

 This course will consist largely of an independent project in which students read several sources to learn about a mathematical topic that complements material studied in other courses, usually an already completed depth sequence.
 This study will culminate in an expository paper and a public or semi-public presentation before an audience consisting of at least several members of the mathematics faculty as well as an outside examiner.
-Prerequisite: At least one "depth sequence" completed and permission of the department chair.
+Permission of department chair required.
+Prerequisite: senior standing and at least one "depth sequence" completed.